 Is Iran a safe country to visit?
 Whether you travel alone or in a group, whether you are a woman or a man, or whether you arrive day or night time, Iran is very safe.
-I traveled for two weeks with a friend of mine (woman, Iranian), and apart from one flight, we moved from city to city and province to province by night buses, night trains and taxis, and given the large number of women traveling alone I can only gather this is a common practice.
+I travelled for two weeks with a friend of mine (woman, Iranian), and apart from one flight, we moved from city to city and province to province by night buses, night trains, and taxis, and given the large number of women travelling solo, I can only gather this is a common practice.

 2. It’s hitting the headlines all over the world

 Let’s face it, now it’s totally Iran moment.
 Listed by many publications as one of the most popular travel destinations for 2014, after soaking in tourist crowds for two weeks I can only say that this year is the beginning of what will finally be an era of never-ending tourism flow for this west Asian country.

 Among the reasons people are flocking in Iran, curiosity is definitely a big draw.
 If you add the pride of saying you have travelled to the Islamic Republic, saw that things are not as mainstream media say, that you challenged all prejudices and warnings from family and friends, I say, book your ticket now.